 1957 - Her only recorded album, “Miss Calypso,” is released.

-1963-1966 - Moves to Ghana as an assistant administrator for the School of Music & Drama at the University of Ghana and also works as feature editor for the African Review.
+1963-1966 - Lives in Ghana and works as an assistant administrator for the School of Music & Drama at the University of Ghana and as a feature editor for the African Review.

 1970 - “I Know Why the Caged Bird Sings” is published.
 It is later broadcast on national television in 1979, with a script and musical score written by Angelou.